kosli-dev/cli/docs.kosli.com/content/getting_started/part_8_querying.md

           Reported at: Wed, 19 Oct 2022 09:46:42 CEST
 ```

-You can also use *interval* expression, like `262..264` (to see specified snapshot list) , or `~4..NOW` (to get a list of snapshots starting from 4 behind a currently running one and the current one)
+You can also use an *interval* expression, like `262..264` (to see specified snapshot list) , or `~4..NOW` (to get a list of snapshots starting from 4 behind a currently running one and the current one)

 ```
 $ kosli environment log aws-beta 262..264